lightph/dw-uphi-simulator/README.md

 # Domain Wall Simulator

-This repository contains the C++ and CUDA simulation code used to model domain wall dynamics.
+This repository contains the C++ and CUDA simulation code used to model domain wall dynamics for the associated physics paper.

 The project features an optimized core utilizing pseudospectral methods to solve partial differential equations.
 It supports both CPU-only execution (via OpenMP) and highly parallel GPU-accelerated execution (via CUDA).